jezzsantos/saastack/docs/design-principles/0110-back-end-for-front-end.md

 # Back-End for Front-End

-(a.k.a BEFFE or BFF)
+(a.k.a BEFFE or BFF) coined by [Sam Newman](https://samnewman.io/patterns/architectural/bff/) circa 2015

-A web BEFFE is a web server is designed specifically to serve a web application (i.e. a JavaScript application like those created with a framework like ReactJs/AngularJs/VueJs application).
+A web BEFFE is a web server designed specifically to serve a web application (i.e. a JavaScript application like those created with a framework like ReactJs/AngularJs/VueJs application).

-* The BEFFE is typically (but not always) the same web server that serves up the JS app that runs in the browser.
+* The BEFFE is typically (but not always) the same web server that serves up the JS app that runs in the browser. i.e. Same Origin
 * It is always the web server that the JS app sends requests to for HTML and JSON.
-* Sometimes, a BEFFE exposes its own JSON APIs; other times, it forwards those JSON requests to other Backend APIs.
+* Sometimes, a BEFFE exposes its own customized JSON APIs; other times, it forwards those JSON requests to other Backend APIs.

-A BEFFE is a de-coupling design strategy to avoid designing a Backend API that is directly coupled to a specific Frontend, or a Backend API that has to be all things to several Frontend applications (e.g., a web application, an admin we application, a mobile application and a desktop application), all of which have different needs for data processing.
+A BEFFE is a de-coupling design strategy to avoid designing a Backend API that is directly coupled to a specific Frontend, or a Backend API that has to be all things to several Frontend applications (e.g., a web application, an admin web application, a mobile application, and a desktop application), all of which have different needs for data processing.

 > This frees the designer of the Backend to focus on designing REST APIs instead of RPC/CRUD APIs to only serve a single Frontend.